Metal Core PCB Design

 Step 6: Drilling the board.
 Locate the drill spots using an X-ray machine.
 Using computer-aided drill will give you more precise drills.

-The seventh step involves the plaiting of the board.
+Step 7: Involve the plaiting of the board.
 With the use of a chemical, all the layers can be fused together.
 Wash the PCB in a series of chemicals to cover it with a thick copper layer.
 This covers the previously drilled holes.

 Step 8: Imaging and plating the outer layer.
 Add a coat of tin to protect the copper on the outer layer of the metal core PCB.

-Step 9: here, etching is done to the outer layer for the last time. .After you have washed the unwanted copper, the metal core PCB is now ready for the solder masking stage.
+Step 9: Here, etching is done to the outer layer for the last time. .After you have washed the unwanted copper, the metal core PCB is now ready for the solder masking stage.

 Step 10: Apply solder mask to the board, then subject it to ultraviolet light.
 This marks portions of the solder mask that should be removed.
 The resulting piece of solder mask will now have to be baked in the oven.